 We’ll walk through how to build everything 100% from scratch, so that you can get up and running with no previous knowledge necessary.

-We’ll be using WordPress as the software that “powers” your beauty website.
+We’ll build using WordPress as the software that “powers” your beauty website.
 You may have heard of WordPress as a strictly blogging platform.
 It started out as a blogging platform.
 Over the years it has become a versatile “content management system.”

 A content management system gives you an administrative area to create, edit and manage all your website content.
 Oh – also, WordPress is free and “open-source” which means it’s maintained by a dedicated community, and not a giant corporation.